Solarium (myrmecology)

-In myrmecology, a solarium is an earthen structure constructed by certain members of the Formicidae for the purpose of brood incubation.
+In myrmecology, a solarium is an above-ground earthen structure constructed by some ant species for the purpose of nest thermoregulation and brood incubation.
 Solaria are usually dome-shaped and fashioned from a paper-thin layer of soil, connected to the main nest by way of subterranean runs.
+Some species, such as Formica candida, construct solaria using plant materials.

 Tapinoma erraticum is an example of a solaria-constructing species whose skill at so doing was noted by Horace Donisthorpe in the early 20th century in his book British Ants, their Life Histories and Classification.